Sorry, you need to enable JavaScript to visit this website.

 NPPF debrief panel

-Before the College of Policing can issue results, the NPPF debrief panel will:
+Before we can issue results, the NPPF debrief panel will:

-• inform any candidate who is suspected of irregular behaviour (for example, attempting to gain unfair advantage during the NPPF Step two legal examination, breaching confidentiality) that their result will be withheld until the NPPF reports and disqualification panel has considered the circumstances
+- inform any candidate who is suspected of irregular behaviour (for example, attempting to gain unfair advantage during the NPPF step two legal examination, breaching confidentiality) that their result will be withheld until the NPPF reports and disqualification panel has considered the circumstances

 The NPPF debrief panel will not consider any reports of extenuating circumstances.